eitanyaffe/mview/README.md

 - Alignment bin mode enhanced with density of segregating sites, non-reference sites, and distribution of reads by logarithmic mutation distance categories.
 - Enhanced alignment filtering with granular clipping modes and min/max mutations percentage range controls across all query modes.
+- GPU support added (Apple Silicon only) for bin queries in the alignment profile.